CLIUtils/CLI11/README.md

 For many cases, however, using an app's callback may be easier.
 Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.callback`.
 If you throw `CLI::Success` or `CLI::RuntimeError(return_value)`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.
 You are allowed to throw `CLI::Success` in the callbacks.
 Multiple subcommands are allowed, to allow [`Click`][click] like series of commands (order is preserved).
 The same subcommand can be triggered multiple times but all positional arguments will take precedence over the second and future calls of the subcommand.  `->count()` on the subcommand will return the number of times the subcommand was called.
-The subcommand callback will only be triggered once.
+The subcommand callback will only be triggered once unless the `.immediate_callback()` flag is set.
+In which case the callback executes on completion of the subcommand arguments but after the arguments for that subcommand have been parsed, and can be triggered multiple times.

 🚧 Subcommands may also have an empty name either by calling `add_subcommand` with an empty string for the name or with no arguments.
 Nameless subcommands function a similarly to groups in the main `App`.
 See [Option groups](#option-groups) to see how this might work.
 If an option is not defined in the main App, all nameless subcommands are checked as well.
 This allows for the options to be defined in a composable group.
 The `add_subcommand` function has an overload for adding a `shared_ptr<App>` so the subcommand(s) could be defined in different components and merged into a main `App`, or possibly multiple `Apps`.
 Multiple nameless subcommands are allowed.
+Callbacks for nameless subcommands are only triggered if any options from the subcommand were parsed.

 #### Subcommand options